Botanical name: Lycopersicon esculentum (L)

 |6-8 split application||100kg/ha Sulphate of Ammonia|

-Application of commercial foliar sprays with adequate amount of Boron and Manganese would enhance crop quality and yield.
+Application of commercial foliar sprays with an adequate amount of Boron and Manganese would enhance crop quality and yield.

 Pests and Diseases Control